inUtil-info/node-red-contrib-whin/README.md

 Be mindful that if there is a whin-receive node running in parallel, the response will flow through both listeners.
 In that case, you might notice a difference. whin-confirm will output Yes, No, or TimeOut while your whin-receive node will receive whatever the answer is together with a 'request ID'.
 That's the raw response.

+Thre's plenty of situations where one wants to grant instanct permission, like door opening, or a server restart based on some alert.
+You're out or simply away of your desk.
+You get the request, you authorise, decline or ignore it.

 The backend controls the message expirity as well and, should you exhust the ttl, will respond directly in your phone and won't send the response to the NR client.

 ![confirm-node2](./icons/confirm_flow.jpg)